Lapin0t/phd-manuscript/main/02_games.typ

 endofunctor take place in a product category, forcing upon us _two_ kinds of positions, _two_ kinds of states and _two_ kinds of transitions.

-The trick is to make the whole passive side disappear is to group in one atomic unit the act of sending and then receiving a move.
+The trick to make the whole passive side disappear is to group in one atomic unit the act of sending and then receiving a move.
 In other words, we can consider a compound transition, where, starting from an active position, a strategy emits a move, waits for an opponent move, and attains a new active